REF: OE-TECH-09 LIFECYCLE ENGINEERING

 Optical flatness degrades as substrates slowly migrate, amplifying surface irregularities.

-• Re-Tensionable Assemblies: Hidden access points allow controlled reloading of structural members.
+• Re-Tensionable Assemblies: Hidden access points allow controlled reloading of structural members without disassembly.

-• Surface Re-Zeroing: Finish systems designed to tolerate micro-adjustment without refinishing.
+• Surface Re-Zeroing: Finish systems designed to tolerate micro-adjustment to restore optical flatness.

-• Lifecycle Documentation: Engineering records enable future recalibration based on original load assumptions.
+• Lifecycle Documentation: Technical records provided to enable future recalibration based on original load assumptions.

 When Calibration Becomes Critical